Showing posts with label Hurricane Helene 2024. Show all posts

 • Visit TDOT Smartway for the latest Tennessee road information, including 441 and 129.

-These are all the traffic related updates that I have seen in the past several days, as of Thurs, Oct.10th.
-The 441 closure is still a bit of a mystery, so I will continue to monitor routes and bring you new info on this page, so bookmark it if you wish.
+These are all the traffic related updates that I have seen in the past several days, as of Tues.
+Nov.
+12th.
+I will continue to monitor routes and bring you new info on this page, so bookmark it if you wish.

 In conjunction with the donation centers established by the city of Pigeon Forge, Dollywood will become a donation drop-off location for those wishing to donate cleanup items, including buckets with lids, tarps, shovels, rakes, trash bags, work gloves, masks, cleaning wipes, diapers,